Bayer-Group/xsmiles/README.md

 ## Distributions formats

-XSMILES is distributed in 3 main formats and they are available in the `dist` folder.
+XSMILES (Javascript) is distributed in 3 main formats and they are available in the `dist` folder.
 Please go to the Readme from that folder for Details.

+## Simplest usage of XSMILES

+If you just want to use XSMILES, for example, as a Machine Learning expert, you may be interested in the [JupyterLab plugin](https://github.com/Bayer-Group/xsmiles-jupyterlab/) or [Demo website](https://bayer-group.github.io/xsmiles/dist/web/).

 ## Using XSMILES as npm package

+If you are a web-developer, the npm package may be your option.

 **Requirement**: RDKit MinimalLib needs to be loaded as in `window.RDKit = RDKit;` before any XSMILES functionality is used.
 For the Demo Website of this project, you can see how we loaded it on files `src/index.tsx` and `public/index.html`.